-Ontario ranks last in Canada for per-child autism funding and service access.
+Ontario has among the longest waits in Canada for autism services based on available comparisons.
 Other provinces use needs-based funding and direct service delivery models, while Ontario uses an invitation-based queue system with no clinical urgency prioritization.

 | Province | Wait Time | % Served | Annual Funding | Model |